 Martin Luther King Jr. Comes to Memphis

 Memphis’ Black leaders, led by the Reverend James Lawson, formed a coalition to support the strike.
-Lawson “had a working relationship with King, so in March, he asked [him] to come and lend his voice to the struggle,” says Jason Sokol, author of The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr..
+Lawson “had a working relationship with King, so in March, he asked [him] to come and lend his voice to the struggle,” says Jason Sokol, author of The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr.

-This cause was well aligned to King’s priorities at the time.
+This cause was well aligned with King’s priorities at the time.
 In 1968, King was building the Poor People's Campaign to advocate for underprivileged Americans of diverse races.
 The sanitation workers’ movement was “one that was explicitly about the link between economic injustice and racial injustice," says Sokol, so it was "exactly the type of thing that King was working on."

-In a speech to a 25,000-person crowd in Memphis on March 18, 1968, King affirmed the value of the sanitation workers’ labor, saying, “whenever you are engaged in work that serves humanity and is for the building of humanity, it has dignity, and it has worth.”
+In a speech to a 25,000-person crowd in Memphis on March 18, 1968, King affirmed the value of the sanitation workers’ labor, saying, “Whenever you are engaged in work that serves humanity and is for the building of humanity, it has dignity, and it has worth.”

 Despite the tragedy, the strike continued, as did smaller demonstrations.
 Protesters marched wearing “I Am A Man” sandwich boards, demanding that they be treated with dignity.
 The signs, says Estes, “became a rallying cry for the movement.”